mopidy/mopidy/docs/ext/spotify.rst

 `pyspotify <http://github.com/mopidy/pyspotify/>`_ Python bindings for libspotify.
 This backend handles URIs starting with ``spotify:``.

-See :ref:`music-from-spotify` for further instructions on using this backend.

 .. note::

     This product uses SPOTIFY(R) CORE but is not endorsed, certified or